 - Partner with mainstream and philanthropic organisations to leverage their resources for regional, rural and remote Australia.

-THE NEED FOR NICHE
+THE NEED FOR RURAL PRIDE AUSTRALIA

 In the 2013-2014 period, NICHE worked with a number of regional, rural and remote Australian communities, including Mt Isa (QLD), Bunbury (WA), Shepparton (VIC), Coffs Harbour (NSW) and Albury/Wodonga (NSW/VIC).